ReturnRei/Snort_poc/README.md

 Why?
 Sending  AAAAA is common in memory corruption, it is a de facto standard everyone uses as seeing 0x41414141 is easy to see in memory.

 ## What you can do !
+- You can run poc.py on the attacker docker.
+The script make ARP poinsoning, and forged DNS packets.
+It will allow the attacker to be in an MiTM.
+Then you might be able to modify the page content recieve by the victime for exemple !
 - Add new snort detection rules on the file ./nginx/ffs.rules
-- Trigger the CVE directly from the attacker machine, with poc.py.
-It will make a MiTM !
-- Create a MiTM and modify the page recieve by the victim.